Jakufu/requirement-analysis/README.md

     * **Intuitive User Interface:** The customer and manager portals should have user-friendly and intuitive interfaces for easy navigation and task completion.
     * **Responsive Design:** The customer-facing application should be responsive and accessible on various devices (desktops, tablets, and mobile phones).

+## Use Case Diagrams.
+### What are they?
+Use Case Diagrams are a type of UML (Unified Modeling Language) diagram that visually shows:

+- Actors (who interacts with the system, e.g., customers, hotel managers, admins)

+- Use cases (the main goals or actions, e.g., search hotels, book hotel, make payment)

+- They help clarify system scope, user interactions, and key functionalities at a glance.

+### Benefits:
+-  Clarifies system requirements early.
+-  Aligns team understanding of who does what.
+-  Simplifies communication with both technical and non-technical stakeholders.
+-  Helps identify missing or extra features.